Kamil-Zuki/IntervalRecall.API/README.md

 ## Key Features:
 - **Space Repetition Algorithm:** Leverage the scientifically proven method of spaced repetition to efficiently review and reinforce your understanding of specific topics over time.
+## Run
+To run the project use Dockerfile